franchsli/whatsapp_clone_django/README.md

   - Contact creation works correctly.
   - Message edition works correctly.
   - Message deletion works correctly.
-- Rework ChatConsumer:
-  - Create new methods (send_message_deletion, send_message_edition, send_notification, etc)
-- Check if all the views return the desired data (chats related views.)
 - (Chat Form) If a User deleted a chat, and want to create 'the same chat' again, remove the chat from the deleted chats list from the said User.
 - Rework chat form to only check for Chats and not groups when checking if a Chat is already created.
   - Rework the API or implement complex logic before the use of the said API.
-- Check which bugs still happening.
-- Rework chat archiving logic:
-  - To check if a User has archived the Chat, use inverse relationship access.
-  - Look which views and filters need to be reworked due to this change.
-  - Rework chat_desired_data tag.
 - Finish the multiple chats deletion logic.
 - Implement something to show a close look when a image in a chat is clicked (like Whatsapp).